-Fishing Rigs – There are many different types of fishing rigs.
+Fishing Rigs – There are many types of fishing rigs.
 This is a simple web page explaining different fishing rigs you would use to target Snapper, Mulloway and many other saltwater fish.
 We will be looking at the types of rigs like a Snapper Snatcher, which has a flasher lure with lumo bead to attract fish.
-Twin hook set ups are a popular fishing rig around Australia.
-The snelled hooks make them ideal for baiting Pilchards and other fresh baits.
+Twin hook set-ups are a popular fishing rig around Australia.
+The snell hooks make them ideal for baiting Pilchards and other fresh baits.
 Paternoster fishing rigs are a common rig without all the fancy lures & flashers.
 They are great for targeting deep water & shallow water fish and are one of the more commonly used fishing rigs on this planet.
 Then there is a single hook setup which is also a fantastic rig.
-You can easily rig them yourself or buy pre-rigged fishing rigs from tackle shops or Online fishing websites like e-bay and amazon.
+You can easily rig them yourself or buy pre rigged fishing rigs from tackle shops or Online fishing websites like e-bay and amazon.
 Video Below On Snapper Rig tying

 Squid Fishing Tips